Kinesis Data Streams vs SQS – Streaming vs Queuing

 1. Kinesis Data Streams with Lambda consumer

-2. Kinesis Data Firehose with zero buffering enabled
+2. Amazon Data Firehose with zero buffering enabled

 4. Kinesis Data Streams with KCL consumer

-5. A company wants to avoid manual shard management for their Kinesis Data Streams.
+5. A company wants to avoid manual shard management for their Kinesis Data Streams and needs to handle instant traffic surges up to 10 GB/s.
 Which capacity mode should they use?
-(Assume November 2021 or later)

 1. Provisioned mode with Auto Scaling